Habit Reversals

 Used the habit reversal procedure to reduce the nail-biting behaviour of 13 11-38 yr old Ss.
 The procedure was immediately effective in eliminating nail-biting, generally requiring only 1 counseling session of about 2 hrs duration.
 Results lasted for all clients who followed the prescribed instructions throughout a 16-wk follow-up.
 (PsycINFO Database Record (c) 2016 APA, all rights reserved)

-• Trichotillomania
+Trichotillomania

 Trichotillomania is indeed a body-focused repetitive behaviour (BFRB) disorder characterised by the urge to pull out one's own hair, leading to noticeable hair loss.
-This behavior can occur in various areas of the body, including the scalp, eyebrows, eyelashes, and other body regions.
+This behaviour can occur in various areas of the body, including the scalp, eyebrows, eyelashes, and other body regions.
 It's considered an impulse control disorder and is often classified under obsessive-compulsive and related disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Trichotillomania can vary in severity, and the reasons behind the behaviour can be complex, involving a combination of genetic, environmental, and psychological factors.
 Individuals with trichotillomania may experience tension or anxiety before pulling out their hair and a sense of relief or gratification afterward.
 However, they may also feel distress or shame about their inability to control the behaviour.

-Treatment approaches for trichotillomania include cognitive-behavioral therapy (CBT), habit reversal training, and medication.
+Treatment approaches for trichotillomania include cognitive-behavioural therapy (CBT), habit reversal training, and medication.
 CBT aims to identify and modify the thoughts and behaviours associated with hair pulling, while habit reversal training teaches individuals alternative behaviours to replace the hair-pulling action.

 It's important for individuals experiencing trichotillomania to seek professional help if the behaviour is causing significant distress or impairment in their daily lives.